 No Skimping on the Gore

 Bustillo and Maury are the same filmmakers who gave audiences the “New French Extremity” film, Inside.
 Not surprisingly then, Leatherface has several scenes of extreme and startling violence.
 The hospital breakout scene is appropriately chaotic with a couple of death scenes that may leave some viewers squirming.
-Later in the film another character is ‘curb-stomped’ against a rock.
-And of course it couldn’t be a ‘Chainsaw Massacre’ film if there weren’t a couple of gruesome chainsaw eviscerations.
-All of this violence is framed close-up with few quick edits; Bustillo and Maury prefer to let the camera linger on the destruction.
+Later in the film, one character viciously ‘curb-stomps’ someone against a rock with very little left to the imagination.
+And of course it couldn’t be a ‘Chainsaw Massacre’ film if there weren’t a couple of gruesome chainsaw evisceration’s.
+Bustillo and Maury frame all of this violence with close-up shots and few edits; they prefer to let the camera linger on the destruction.
+Gorehounds should be entertained with the prequel.

 A Missed Opportunity But Worth a Look

-After watching Leatherface I was puzzled by the studio’s decision to let the film languish on the shelf for so long.
-There are a lack scares across the film and its focus is more on dizzying violence than sustained tension.
-However, Leatherface is a briskly paced film with decent acting performances and enough to keep your interest until its conclusion.
-At the very least, the prequel is head and shoulders above the dreadful Texas Chainsaw 3D that was inexplicably given a wide theatrical release a few years ago.
-It also makes an effort to make some connections across the other films in the franchise.
-Texas Chainsaw fans will find something to enjoy in Leatherface.
+After watching Leatherface I was puzzled by the studio’s decision to let the movie sit on the shelf.
+Yes, there are a lack scares.
+Not surprisingly, Leatherface is more concerned about dizzying violence than sustained tension.
+Nonetheless, the prequel is briskly paced movie with better-than-expected acting.
+Certainly, there’s enough to hold your interest until its conclusion.
+At the very least, the prequel is head and shoulders above the dreadful Texas Chainsaw 3D.
+And the studio inexplicably gave that movie a wide theatrical release.
+As a bonus for series’ fans, Leatherface makes an effort clean up the franchise continuity.
+Overall, Texas Chainsaw fans will find something to enjoy in Leatherface.